mccg-pas/group-wiki/python_tutorial.md

 lst = [file1, file2, file3...]

 for file in lst:
-    coords = read_file(lst)
+    coords = read_file(file)
     new_coords = modify_coords(coords)
     write_file(new_coords)
 ```

 It's that easy!
-As your programs get longer, you will appreciate how useful
+As your programs get bigger, you will appreciate how useful
 functions can be.